 The IT environment is constantly changing.
 APM provides to keep track of this change.
 Because companies have to get rid of old technologies.
 Also, companies need to consider how APM can be useful to achieve overarching business goals.
 It is critical to confirm which goals are a priority for your organization.
 Companies should engage with their digital transformation leaders fort o determine their goals.
 They must ask themselves this question; how can APM help us to realize our business goals?

 Another important point is data.
 Data is the most important part of any APM initiative.
 Tangible facts give certainty about what needs to change, how can you change it, and what the consequences will be.
 You should think comprehensively about data collection but for the beginning, you mustn't so much stress about this.
 For example; you can start from the one business area that causing the focus issues and then you can pass another area.
 Nevertheless, you need to trust sometimes, less is more.
-A few data can greater value.
-Your goal shouldn’t be to have all data points.
+A few data can have greater value.
+Your goal shouldn’t be to have all the data points.
 Continued collaboration between teams makes you successful in Application Portfolio Management (APM).

 It's a term that has recently been gaining popularity in the enterprise software industry.
 Application rationalization is the process of evaluating how many different applications are needed within an organization and then consolidating them into as few as possible.
 This can be done for two reasons: cost savings or increased efficiency.